From Fashion to Tech – Here’s My Startup Story

 Measuring results against those fragmented campaign plans was also a soul-crushing feat that tested my love for Excel every.freaking.day.
 Why that information is not readily accessible in Salesforce boggles my mind.
 But Salesforce was made for sales people, not marketers.
 And even in marketing automation tools like Marketo, Hubspot, and Eloqua, the reporting is still so basic.
 While you can get a full picture of a single opportunity, it’s still tough to attribute success to different campaigns at an aggregate level.

-Man, I was so naïve during that conversation.
+Man, I was so naive during that conversation.
 I basically said I was working on a startup idea on the side, and was thinking of pursuing it full-time.
 He said as an entrepreneur himself, he’d have a hard time telling me not to pursue it.
-But he asked whether I thought it was the right time to do a startup – after all, I’d just had a baby and wanted more kids.
-He said I didn’t know anything about building a product, raising money, or managing a board – and that in the past 10 years he’d learned enough to scale a 100-person company to $100 million instead of having to work out of his garage.

 Over the next few weeks I felt more and more sure, but I still couldn’t make the leap.
 And then my husband pointed out that the worst case scenario was I worked on Sponge.io for a year and it was an epic disaster.
 I had picked up a couple consulting contracts so I was still making money.
 And if I spent 12 months meeting new people and learning new things, and it still failed?
 Well then I could always get another job.
 Plain and simple.

-Of course now I’m not banking on the worst case scenario, but it helped me make the decision to go for it.
-As I fully embrace my new role as entrepreneur, I see a huge opportunity to help marketers create better plans to drive growth.
 To give them a framework to have tough conversations and move forward in a direction that everyone is confident in.
 To make it so much easier to see what’s working and what’s not.
-I’m overwhelmed and excited and worried about letting myself down, but here I am, doing it anyway.